-- What inventory, supplies, equipment and other items do you have or need? - What kinds of government assistance you might be able to access? - What's the feedback from employees, customers, suppliers and creditors/investors? - · What's your business's financial position? - Have any of your key customers and/or suppliers been affected by the disaster, and if so, how will this impact your business? - What will be your sanitation and disinfection process?
+- What inventory, supplies, equipment and other items do you have or need? - What kinds of government assistance you might be able to access? - · What's the feedback from employees, customers, suppliers and creditors/investors? - What's your business's financial position? - Have any of your key customers and/or suppliers been affected by the disaster, and if so, how will this impact your business? - What will be your sanitation and disinfection process?
 Assessing the health and temperature of your employees?
 Social distancing measures?
 Training your employees on the process? - What online updates and notifications do you need to do? - Do you need to change the way you do business to reach your customers? - How will you market and advertise your reopening?

-Lastly, We have provided information directly from Federal, State, and Local resources and others, but understand this guidance is advisory in nature and informational in content.
+Lastly, We have provided information directly from resources such as the Center for Disease Control (CDC), Occupational Safety and Health Administration (OSHA) and others, but understand this guidance is advisory in nature and informational in content.
 It may or may not be a standard or a regulation, and it neither creates new legal obligations nor alters existing obligations.